-If you need to hire employees in Kentucky, then a Kentucky employment contract can protect both the employer and the employee.
-An employment contract outlines the job responsibilities of the employee, the compensation the employer will pay them, and everything else in-between.
-Whether you need to include a confidentiality clause or how long the employment period will be, a Kentucky employment contract allows employees to cover all the required terms and conditions.
+A Kentucky employment contract can protect both the employer and the employee.
+It outlines the employee’s job responsibilities, the compensation the employer will pay them, and everything else in between.
+Whether you need to include a confidentiality clause or how long the employment period will be, an employment agreement allows employees to cover all the required terms and conditions.

 In Kentucky, the seventh-day overtime law applies, which is separate from the minimum wage law.
 It requires that any employees who work seven days in any one workweek are paid time and a half for hours worked on the seventh day when employees work all seven days of the workweek.
 It does not apply when the employee is not permitted to work over 40 hours total in one workweek.

 Kentucky does not require employment certificates or age certification; however, employers of children under age 18 must maintain a proof of age for each minor employee .

 In Kentucky, employers must pay employees on at least a semi-monthly basis.

 Meal and Rest Breaks

 Kentucky requires paid 10-minute rest periods for employees for each 4-hour work period.